Lost-Ones/envoy_mqtt/README.md

       value_template: '{{ value_json.Today }}'
 ```

-To display on the dashboard, create a card using the sensors 'Currently' and 'Today' to display the days power production.
+To display on the HA dashboard, create a card using the sensors 'Currently' and 'Today' to display the days power production.